Which site would you like to visit?

-But while Barbeito saw those vintage wines as a nest egg for the future, he was content to let the wines age.
+Barbeito saw those vintage wines as a nest egg for the future, and he was content to let the wines age.
 He wisely built the business in the early years around more modest Madeiras.
 It was left to his daughter Manuela—when she gradually took over the business from him in the 1970s—to begin selling her father's priceless old vintages.

 Thanks to her efforts, now-famous Barbeito wines like 1795 Terrantez, 1834 and 1875 Malvasia, and 1863 Bual began to make regular appearances at auction in London.
 This built a lasting reputation for the Barbeito name among Madeira collectors.

-In the early 1990s, Manuela Barbeito began to turn over the reins of the company to her son Ricardo Freitas.
-Armed with a history degree from the University of Lisbon, Ricardo not only brought a deep respect for Madeira's classical roots, he also brought new energy and new ideas to the company.
+In the early 1990s, Manuela Barbeito began to turn over the reins of the company to her son, Ricardo Freitas.
+Armed with a history degree from the University of Lisbon, Ricardo not only brought a deep respect for Madeira's classical roots, but he also brought new energy and new ideas to the company.
 One of these ideas was to restore the role that Madeira once had as a companion to food.

 Ricardo also joined with The Rare Wine Co. to create our pioneering Historic Series Madeiras, which have pumped enormous new vitality into the once-vibrant American market for Madeira.

-Of course, Ricardo is continuing his grandfather's and mother’s legacy of sourcing great old wines, and preserving them for future generations.
+Of course, Ricardo is continuing his grandfather's and mother’s legacy of sourcing great old wines and preserving them for future generations.
 But he is also creating his own legacy: a series of Madeiras he calls his "Signature" wines.

 These handcrafted wines combine the best elements of Madeira’s classical tradition with Ricardo’s own quest for purity and vineyard and varietal expression.
 Made in tiny lots, their astonishingly graceful style has prompted British wine critic Jancis Robinson to call Barbeito the “Lafite of Madeira.”

-|1986||1986 Barbeito Malvasia Faja dos Padres Madeira||1||$295.00||add|
+|1986||1986 Barbeito Malvasia Candida Faja dos Padres Madeira||AG94||2||$495.00||add|

 Adding to Cart.